 33. If you’d rather look at prompts and create your own project, use these science fair questions for inspiration.

 34. Does music affect plant growth?
 Discover for yourself with this project.

-35. For a science fair project that will encourage others to recycle, make your own paper.
+35. Do you need science fair project ideas that will encourage others to recycle?
+Learn about how to make your own paper.

 36. If you have a few furry friends in your neighborhood, consider testing if dogs are colorblind with this project.

 37. How does temperature affect air pressure in a ball?
 Find out the answer with this sporty science project.

 38. Build your own pulley and see what kinds of objects you can make it carry.

 39. Learn a little about chemistry with this science fair experiment that asks which paper towels are the most absorbent.